Mich-b/webappsecuritybook/003accesscontroladvanced/001authenticationadvanced/001federation.md

 ![](docimages/2020-02-19-07-39-23.png)

 The applications now have to _trust_ the authentication component.
-The existance of trust is why this pattern is called _federation_.
+The existence of trust is why this pattern is called _federation_.
 Applications trust a central authentication component, to which they federate the authentication responsibility.

 The _PEP_ on the image is the _Policy Enforcement Point_.
 This is a generic term for the small part of logic that has to remain in each application to make sure a user went through the central authentication component before trying to access the application.